-When you’re young, estate planning is often the very furthest thing from your mind.
-But life can hold some unpleasant surprises, and no one knows what the future holds.
-When you have children, although you have every reason to believe you’ll be around to see them graduate from college, marry, and have families of their own, this is a situation where you absolutely must expect the best but prepare for the worst.
-If one or both parents should die, who will take care of your children and where will the money come from to provide for them?
+For most young families, estate planning is often the very furthest thing from your mind, but this is a situation where everyone should expect the best, but plan for the worst.
+If one or both parents should die, who will take care of your children?
+Where will the money come from to provide for them?
 If you have a child with special needs, the need for planning is even more pressing.

-The lawyers at the estate planning law firm of Gorman & Jones, PLC, are sensitive to the difficulties of contemplating being separated from your children by death.
-We will provide the guidance you need to make the best choices for your family—not because your death is likely, but because of the peace of mind that will come from knowing that you’ve provided for your loved ones in any eventuality.
+At the estate planning law firm of Gorman & Jones, PLC we are experienced and sensitive to the difficulties of contemplating being separated from your children by death.
+Our attorneys will guide you through the best choices for your family.

-Call Gorman & Jones, PLC, today to arrange a time to come in and talk to us about preparing a will.
-We have both day and evening hours and conveniently located offices in Phoenix, Scottsdale, Sun City, and Sun City West and can meet with you during the business day or evenings.
+Call Gorman & Jones, PLC today to arrange a time to come in and talk to us about preparing a will.
+We have both day and evening hours and conveniently located office in Tampa, Florida and can meet with you during the business day or evenings.

 Fill out the form below to receive a free initial consultation.